cloudify-cosmo/docs.getcloudify.org/content/user_guide/conf_server.md

 ## Step-by-step commands to run the blueprint

-* Make sure you have all the required plugins installed on your machine.<br>Follow the first step in the [first guide](http://stage-docs.getcloudify.org/howto/user_guide/aws_vm/#step-by-step-commands-to-run-the-blueprint)
+* Make sure you have all the required plugins installed on your machine.<br>For more information GOTO:[CLI Guide](http://docs.getcloudify.org/3.4.0/cli/local/#install-plugins)

 &nbsp;
 #### Executing Blueprint